TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Results

 On the \textit{UCI-EMG} dataset, the best performance is obtained with an input window of \(1000\,\text{ms}\), achieving an accuracy of \(97.56 \pm 0.32\) \%, an F1-score of \(97.55 \pm 0.31\) \%, and an AUROC of \(99.93 \pm 0.02\) \%.
 The performance of the model trained from scratch is comparable to that obtained with the pre-trained TinyMyo encoder, which we attribute to the relative simplicity of this downstream task.

 For the \textit{Generic Neuromotor Interface - discrete gesture task} \cite{generic_neuromotor_interface_2025}, we achieve a CLER of $0.144\pm0.004$ on the model trained from scratch, which compares to the 0.1596 (obtained with our windowed inference method, see Sec. \ref{windowed_inf}) obtained with the LSTM model proposed in the original work, however with $\approx 44\%$ reduction in model size.
-In this case, the results achieved with the pre-trained Foundation Model are worse ($0.153\pm0.006$), which we attribute to the intrinsic nature of the problem: to emulate the sequential processing behaviour of the original stacked LSTMs, we imposed a causal mask on the attention mechanism.
+In this case, the results achieved with the pre-trained FM are worse ($0.153\pm0.006$), which we attribute to the intrinsic nature of the problem: to emulate the sequential processing behaviour of the original stacked LSTMs, we imposed a causal mask on the attention mechanism.
 This constraint restricts our architecture, initially optimized for bidirectional dependency modelling, to a strictly left-to-right context, leading to a degradation in the effectiveness of the pre-trained weights when the future information on which they were originally trained is no longer available.
 Table \ref{tab:generic_descrete} reports a summary of the results.

-We note that our work is the first to include this dataset among the downstream tasks and to propose an alternative architecture compared to the one employed in the original work.
+We note that our work is the first to include this dataset among the downstream tasks and to propose an alternative architecture compared to the one of the original work.